UO Student Group Excellence Awards

 - $250 Excellence in Community Impact

-Any UO-recognized student group with at least five current student members that has been in existence for at least one academic year is eligible to apply.
+Any student group with at least five current student members that has been verified through the university's online student organization platform is eligible to apply.

 Apply